 Create Your Favorite Greek Dishes With These Kitchen Tools

 Ah kitchen knives – probably the most essential kitchen tools of all.
 It would be very difficult, if even possible, to neatly debone a shoulder of lamb or chop up some peppers with your bare hands.
-Knives are a must for breaking down ingredients into smaller pieces, carving finished meats, slicing bread, and more.
-Here are just a few types to have in your kitchen knife set when planning a night of Greek cuisine:
+Kitchen knives are a must for breaking down ingredients into smaller pieces, carving finished meats, slicing bread and more.
+Here are just a few types to keep on hand when planning a night of Greek cuisine:

 Chef’s Knife: If you were allowed only one knife in the kitchen, it would have to be the chef’s knife.
-It’s great for various tasks, such as chopping, dicing, and mincing, and is a must for creating the famous Greek salad.
+It’s usually the go-to knife for various tasks, from slicing and dicing to chopping and mincing, making it a must for creating the famous Greek salad.

 Paring Knife: A favorite of many home cooks and professional chefs, the paring knife is ideal for peeling (or “paring”) fruits and vegetables, and for other small or intricate work.
-Use this knife to core tomatoes and devein shrimp for Greek dishes like when making baked Greek shrimp and tomatoes, for example.
+Use this knife to core tomatoes and devein shrimp for Greek dishes like when making baked shrimp and tomatoes.

 Boning Knife: When it comes to Greek cooking, the boning knife is a must.
 Lamb is often the centerpiece of Greek meals, and the boning knife is perfect for either breaking down a whole lamb, or for cleaning and trimming the meat.
 Great for making precise cuts that can be cumbersome to perform with your chef knife.
 For instance, this knife can be useful when making Kleftiko (Greek roasted leg of lamb) since you should trim some of the excess fat and make small slits in the meat before roasting.

 Utility Knife: Perfect for mid-sized ingredients, the utility knife is handy for cutting cheese, tomatoes, cured meats, and more.
 Serve a block of feta and an assortment of meats and olives on a platter with this knife on the side, or use it to create an assortment of Greek cheeses paired with wine.

 Bread Knife: Due to its length and serrated edge, the bread knife can seamlessly saw and cut through bread without crushing its delicate insides – granted it has the right edge.
 Use it for horiatiko psomi (crusty country bread), for example, or vasilopita (Greek new year’s bread) to get the perfect slice.

 Mortar and Pestle